C2 Retail Recruitment - Career Advice

 Include other relevant skills here, such as if you have a driving license or can speak any foreign languages.

 Ideally, references should be work related and be your line manager.
 Or, if you haven’t worked for a while, you could use another responsible person who has known you for some time.
 You can list your referees on your CV or just put ‘references available on request’.
 If you decide to include their details you should state the relationship of each referee to you – for example ‘Phil Jones, HR Manager’.

 CONTACT C2 RECRUITMENT

-For more information on CV's or career advice in general please feel free to call us on our dedicated "Careers Helpline" on 01743 770282 or contact us here
+For more information and support on getting the right career advice contact our team on 01743 770280 or contact us here

 Alternatively please visit the C2 Recruitment Training Academy for information on our fantastic training programmes and courses designed to help you stay ahead of the competition.